 Appropriately Uses Anti-Psychotic Medication

-This statistic measures the percent of long-term residents receiving antipsychotic drugs.
-While antipsychotic drugs play an important role in caring for many residents, it is important to confirm these medications are being used only where medically required.
-In some cases, excessive reliance on these medications may suggest a nursing home is using these drugs to subdue residents.
+This tells you the percentage of residents who were prescribed antipsychotic medications.
+While antipsychotic medications may be vital to many residents, it is important to make sure these medications are being used only where medically required.
+In some cases, excessive reliance on these medications may mean a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication